📩Sending Transactions on Solana

 Optimize the Transaction's Compute Unit (CU) Usage

 To optimize the transaction's compute unit (CU) usage, we can use the simulateTransaction RPC method to simulate the transaction.
 Simulating the transaction will return the amount of CUs used, so we can use this value to set our compute limit accordingly.
-It's recommended to use a test transaction with the desired instructions first, plus an instruction that sets the compute limit to 1.4m CUs.
-This is done to ensure the transaction simulation succeeds.
-For example:

 const testInstructions = [